Rabb Da Radio 2: Soundtrack

 The soundtrack of the film is composed by Desi Crew, R. Guru and Nick Dhammu whereas background music is composed by Jaidev Kumar.
 Also features the vocals of Sharry Mann, Ranjit Bawa, Nimrat Khaira, Kulbir Jhinjer, and Tarsem Jassar whereas lyrics are penned by Narinder Batth, and Tarsem Jassar.
 The music of the film is released by Vehli Janta Records.

 Release

 Rabb Da Radio 2 was released worldwide on 29 March 2019 and distributed by OmJee Group and Vehli Janta Films.

 The film was announced by Vehli Janta Films in September 2018.
 The official teaser of the film was released on 10 February 2019 by Vehli Janta Films on YouTube and shows it would continue the prequel's story.
 The first song[Promotional] "Jattan De Munde" from the film sung by Tarsem Jassar and Nimrat Khaira was released on 27 February 2019.
 The official trailer of the film was released by Vehli Janta on 8 March 2019 at YouTube.
 Later, songs "Shokeen", and "Tappe" sung by Jassar, Ranjit Bawa, and Gurlez Akhtar were released.

+Sequel

+Rabb Da Radio 3, a threequel of the film series directed by Sharan Art is set to release in 2024.